sonic-net/SONiC/doc/ssh_config.md

 ####  1.13.1. <a name='UnitTestcases'></a>Unit Test cases
 - Configuration – good flow
-  - Perform show command
   - Verify default values
-  - Configure all types and check with show command
+  - Configure all types and check updated values
   - Configure login_attempts to X and try to connect with wrong password X+1 times
   - Configure login_timeout to X, try to connect and wait for X+5 seconds (need to disconnect)
   - Configure ports to 222 and see if unable to connect to 22